 We get an obvious enter-commercial-break-if-this-is-airing-on-TV fade to black here after Aladdin finds out that his dad has been alive all this time.

-Cut to Aladdin sulking at his old ‘house’ where Jasmine finds him to talk with him.
+Cut to Aladdin sulking at his old ‘house’ where Jasmine comes to talk with him.
 Aladdin’s conflicted because his dad’s an asshole who left him and his mother, and now he’s thinking he shouldn’t find out anything further.

 At the end of the song, they decide that he should find his father so that he can get to know him and have him be at the wedding and whatnot.
 The oracle tells them that Aladdin’s father is ‘trapped’ by the forty thieves.

 Oh come now.
 Really?
-You’re trying to pull that old Star Wars ‘well, my wording was TECHNICALLY correct’ thing?
+You’re trying to pull that old Obi-Wan ‘Well, my wording was TECHNICALLY correct’ thing?
 Aladdin, of course, freaks out and believes his father’s been a prisoner with the thieves for many years, but the oracle won’t answer anymore questions.
 Thought we made that rule pretty clear, Al.

 It’s up to Aladdin to follow the trail to the forty thieves’ lair and “save” his father from them.

 Luckily, the thieves haven’t made it back to their lair yet as Aladdin catches up to them.
 He thinks he has them trapped as they reach the ocean (?), but Cassim parts it.
 He says “Open Sesame” (Which, in my opinion, sounds really silly nowadays considering how many times it’s been turned into a joke, but I understand why it’s in this movie seeing as how it’s based on Ali-Baba and the Forty Thieves), a bunch of explosions happen at a bit of land across the water, a straight blast of lava goes to the shore and parts the water, making a pathway.

 The thieves follow it to their lair while Aladdin barely manages to follow.